Regioncoastinc/docs/FAQs/FAQs.md

-Where is CoastQuarry corporate headquarters?
-We are headquartered at 32, rue Mathias Goergen L - 8028 Strassen, Luxembourg
+Where is Regioncoast corporate headquarters?
+We are headquartered at Sondanella 104  - 7545 Guarda, Switzerland.

 Where is the company incorporated?
 The company is incorporated in Switzerland.